mickey9801/BlinkControl/README.md

 ## Example

 LEDs and buzzer blink with different timing.
-When pressed the key in PIN 12, pause the buzzer and LED in PIN 0 of 74HC595, and change the blinking timing of LED in PIN 2 of 74HC595.
+When the button in PIN 12 pressed, pause the buzzer and LED in PIN 0 of 74HC595, and change the blinking timing of LED in PIN 2 of 74HC595.
 We use evert-arias' [EasyButton](https://github.com/evert-arias/EasyButton) to handle button actions.

 ```cpp
 #include <EasyButton.h>